hindfoot/jaeger-intro/README.md

 - [Static](static.ipynb) A static file with pre-captured data.
 Render it using HoloViews.
 - [Real](real.ipynb) Real queries against a Jaeger server, rendered with Holoviews.
+- [Jaeger Community Demo](august-demo.ipynb) The demo I gave on the Jaeger community call, 11-November 2021